anordin95/a-conceptual-overview-of-asyncio/1-conceptual-overview-part-1.md

 At this point you've seen most of the key players in `asyncio`.
-Keep reading to learn about how `asyncio` pauses & resumes coroutines and how to leverage `asyncio.Future` to create your own operators.
+Keep reading to learn about how `asyncio` pauses & resumes coroutines and how to leverage `asyncio.Future` to create your own custom async operators.

 ### [Next: A conceptual overview part 2: the nuts & bolts](https://github.com/anordin95/a-conceptual-overview-of-asyncio/blob/main/2-conceptual-overview-part-2.md)